Clinical UM Guideline

 Facet (cervical, thoracic, lumbar) injections are considered medically necessary when all of the criteria below are met:

-*Note: Conservative therapy consists of an appropriate combination of medication (e.g., NSAIDs, analgesics), physical therapy, spinal manipulation therapy, epidural steroid injections, or other interventions based on the individual's specific presentation, physical findings and imaging results.
+*Note: Conservative therapy consists of an appropriate combination of medication (for example, NSAIDs, analgesics) in addition to physical therapy, spinal manipulation therapy, cognitive rehabilitation, or other interventions based on the individual's specific presentation, physical findings and imaging results.

 Note: If therapeutic facet injections are to be performed at a different spinal region, a positive diagnostic block is required in that region and the therapeutic frequency is limited to every 2 months for that region and therapeutic improvement is required in that region for additional facet injections.